-Hopkin, Jonathan (2015) "The Troubled Southern Periphery: the Euro experience in Italy and Spain" in The Future of the Euro eds.
-Mark Blyth and Matthias Matthijs (Oxford: Oxford University Press)

-Ban, Cornel (2016) Ruling Ideas (New York: Oxford University Press) Read all but especially chapters 2, 3, 4, 5, 8, 9 and Concllusion

-Dorothee Bohle and Bela Greskovits Capitalist Diversity on Europe's Periphery Cornell University Press, 2012, chapters 3, 4, and 6, pp. 96-172, 223-258
+- Hopkin, Jonathan (2015) "The Troubled Southern Periphery: the Euro experience in Italy and Spain" in The Future of the Euro eds.
+Mark Blyth and Matthias Matthijs (Oxford: Oxford University Press) - Ban, Cornel (2016) Ruling Ideas (New York: Oxford University Press) Read all but especially chapters 2, 3, 4, 5, 8, 9 and Conclusion - Laszlo Bruszt and Visnja Vukov 8 European Integration and the Evolution of Economic State Capacities in Southern and Eastern Europe in Reconfiguring European States in Crisis, eds.
+King and LeGalès - Dorothee Bohle and Bela Greskovits Capitalist Diversity on Europe's Periphery Cornell University Press, 2012, chapters 3, 4, and 6, pp. 96-172, 223-258 - Paper #2 must be submitted on or before Dec.
+4, via email.

+QUESTION: How has globalization over the long term and during the recent crises affected different countries' capitalisms?

-10. GLOBALIZATION, TRANSFORMATIONS IN DEMOCRATIC CAPITALISM, AND CHALLENGES TO DEMOCRATIC LEGITIMACY
+9. GLOBALIZATION, TRANSFORMATIONS IN DEMOCRATIC CAPITALISM, AND CHALLENGES TO DEMOCRATIC LEGITIMACY-THE POPULIST BACKLASH